Call for Abstract

 Infections that are prepared to do specifically or in a roundabout way actuating tumor arrangement.
 Coordinate tumor development may come about because of vaccination of living cells with tumorigenic infections.
 Tumor development may come because of the impact of the infection on typical cells that are changed into tumor cells.Viruses play a role in the development of cancer due to the genetic changes.
 The viruses and cancer are known as tumour viruses or oncogenic viruses.
 The frequency of human cancer can be reduced vaccinating against the viruses or therapeutically by testing the infections.

-- Track 2-1Classification of viruses
+- Track 3-1Types of Tumour Causing Viruses

-- Track 3-1Overview of microbiology
+- Track 3-2Mode of action and Replication

 Deadly viruses caused due to the viruses which are tiny germs that invade into the living organisms and normal cells and by using those cells multiply and produce viruses like themselves.
 They can cause damage; make changes in the cell can make us sick or can kill us.
 Viruses can attack different cells in or body like liver, Respiratory system, or blood.
 Few examples of some deadly viral diseases are Ebola, H5N1bird Flue, Crimean-Congo Hemorrhagic Fever, and Spanish Flue, Rabies, HIV, West Nile Virus etc. There are antiviral medicines to treat viral infection.
 Vaccines can prevent us from viral infection.